fazekaszs/loco_hd/README.md

 ### 3. Selecting the anchor atoms

 Here, it is assumed that the two structures contain the same number of anchor atoms and are paired in the same order.
 This is not necessary, since the anchor atom selection and pairing is easily customizable by just selecting the primitive atom index pairs.
-In these example it is only assumed to simplify things.
+In these examples it is only assumed to simplify things.

 In the case, where all atoms are anchor atoms we can use: